11th May, 2022

 A confined space permit to work is an extra level of control, as the work will need to be authorised and signed off to say that all the necessary controls are in place.

 Remember, confined spaces are dangerous places.
 The Confined Spaces Regulations apply to all work within confined spaces and must be applied.

-If you need help preparing your safe systems of work, we have health and safety documents to help you.
+Need help preparing your safe systems of work?
+We have health and safety documents to help you.
 Download the confined space risk assessment template to plan the work, the confined space permit to work to control the work, and the confined space toolbox talk to raise awareness.